wp-slimstat/wp-slimstat/readme.txt

 One of the files responsible for taking care of this is `admin-ajax.php`, usually located inside your */wp-admin/* folder.
 Point your browser to that file directly: if you see an error 404 or 500, then you will need to fix that problem, to allow WP SlimStat to do its job.
-If you see the number zero, then you're fine.
+If you see the number zero, then the problem could be related to a conflict with another plugin (caching, javascript minimizers, etc).

 = I am using W3 Total Cache/WP Super Cache, and it looks like your plugin is not tracking all of my visitors.
 Can you help me? =
-Simply go to Settings > SlimStat and enable the option Javascript Mode.
+Simply go to Settings > SlimStat and enable Javascript Mode.
 WP SlimStat will only track human visitors (just like Google Analytics does, pretty much), but its accuracy will dramatically improve.
 Don't forget to invalidate/clear your plugin's cache, to let SlimStat add its tracking code to all the newly cached pages.

-= I am using W3 Total Cache and after upgrading WP SlimStat, no visit are being tracked.
-How so? = Please clear your plugin's cache, in order for WP SlimStat to add the new tracking code to all the pages.

 = My screen goes blank when trying to access the reports / after installing WP SlimStat = Try [to increase the amount of memory](http://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP) allocated to PHP.
 If that doesn't help,